capsidjs/capsid/README.md

 - [spn](https://github.com/kt3k/spn)
 - [view-todo](https://github.com/kt3k/view-todo)
 - [long-dream](https://github.com/kt3kstudio/long-dream-core)
-  - The Long Dream is the first user and absolute inspiration of classcaps
+  - The Long Dream is the first user and absolute inspiration of capsid
-  - classcaps is basically created for developing this project.
+  - capsid is basically created for developing this project.

 # Notes

 ## The name

-classcaps = class + capsule.
+> capsid /ˈkapsəd/ n.
+>
+> the protein coat or shell of a virus particle, surrounding the nucleic acid or nucleoprotein core.

+The purpose of capsid is to encapsulate the details of its contents just like capsid for virus cells.
+Its has the same origin *capsa* ("box" in Latin) as the word *capsule*.

 ## Why 'coelement'